Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/auto-gcroot-class.md

 ### <a name="remarks"></a>Poznámky

-Destruktor také destrukturuje vlastněný objekt.
+Destruktor také zničí vlastněný objekt.

 ### <a name="example"></a>Příklad